otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 These are used to send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.

-In the non-interactive DAKE, only one data message can be sent per use of a prekey.
+In the non-interactive DAKE, only one data message can be sent per use of prekey.
 The reasons for this are in the section on [long-lived secret ephemeral key material](#long-lived-secret-ephemeral-key-material).
 This means that ratchets do not happen in the non-interactive case.
 Thus, one encryption key and